Leo Buscaglia: Life and career

 Felice Leonardo Buscaglia was born in Los Angeles, California, on March 31, 1924, into a family of Italian immigrants.
 He spent his early childhood in Aosta, Italy, before going back to the United States for education.
 He was a graduate of Theodore Roosevelt High School.
 Buscaglia served in the U.S. Navy during World War II; he did not see combat, but he saw its aftermath in his duties in the dental section of the military hospital, helping to reconstruct shattered faces.

 Using G.I.
 Bill benefits, he entered the University of Southern California, where he earned three degrees (BA 1950, MA 1954, PhD 1963) before eventually joining the faculty.
 He was known for always getting on the elevator and putting his back to the door and introduce himself saying "This might be the only chance I'll ever get to meet you and I don't want to miss this chance."
 He would rake the leaves in his yard and put them in a room in his house so he could sit and study them.
 He was fascinated that God would go to the trouble to make every leaf different.
 "Imagine how proud he is of us if he goes to that much trouble for a simple leaf on a tree."

-He was the first to state and promote the concept of humanity's need for hugs: 5 to survive, 8 to maintain, and 12 to thrive.

 Upon retirement, Buscaglia was named Professor at Large, one of only two such designations on campus at that time.